2018 Freiburg gang rape: Aftermath

 Martin Horn, the mayor of Freiburg, stated: "There is no tolerance for despicable acts".
 He promised to bring the perpetrators to justice swiftly.
 Thomas Strobl (CDU), the Interior Minister of Baden-Württemberg said: "If the allegations prove true, we have to deal with a vile act that leaves no one cold."
 Officials called for calm, stating that "It is an act by individuals, which should not be generalized".

-On Monday 29 October, a protest organized by the right-wing-populist party AfD/Junge Alternative was outnumbered by counter-protesters and the AfD event was re-routed as counter-protesters blocked their way.
+On Monday 29 October, a protest organised by the right-wing-populist party AfD/Junge Alternative was outnumbered by counter-protesters and the AfD event was re-routed as counter-protesters blocked their way.
 These tensions were similar to those in the aftermath of the murder of Maria Ladenburger by an Afghan migrant.
 The protest and counter-protest were attended by just below 2000 people.

 ZDF presenter Dunja Hayali demanded a "new and open debate" around the asylum and deportation laws because of the case.
 "That deportation procedures take so long that they cannot legally be implemented for 1,000 reasons and more is a situation that cannot continue", said Hayali, adding that her statement was not to be understood as xenophobic.

 Boris Palmer (Alliance 90/The Greens), Tübingen's Lord Mayor, demanded that criminal refugees have their freedom of movement severely restricted, and proposed accommodating them in small asylum centres in remote areas without a connection to public transport.
 The current German laws would allow this according to Palmer ("Wohnsitzauflage", condition of fixed abode).
 A few days later, Winfried Kretschmann (Alliance 90/The Greens), the Minister President of Baden-Württemberg, also stated that he wants to keep refugees who commit crimes in groups away from major cities and distribute them in the country, saying the idea of sending some of them "into the pampas" was "not wrong", and "To put it bluntly, the most dangerous thing that human evolution has produced is hordes of young men."

 CDU General Secretary Annegret Kramp-Karrenbauer said that after a deportation, criminals should be refused re-entry not only to Germany but also to the whole Schengen area for life, mentioning the gang rape in Freiburg.

 The interior minister of Baden-Württemberg, Thomas Strobl, was called to the committee of the interior (German: Innenausschuss) of the Bundestag to explain why the main suspect had not been apprehended despite there being warrants for his arrest (German: Haftbefehle).

 The two-week delay in the incident in Freiburg becoming public along with the delayed reporting of another gang rape case in Munich where asylum seekers were suspects started a debate as to whether the late reporting was deliberate.
 Criminologist Christian Pfeiffer said that such delays are not politically motivated but reflect the fact that group crimes take longer to process where a network of suspects is involved, and even longer when police are forced to use interpreters.

-The victim suffers a post-traumatic stress disorder lasting at least until the verdict (as of 23th of July 2020).
+The victim suffers a post-traumatic stress disorder lasting at least until the verdict (as of 23 July 2020).